Douglas Mbang donating stem cells

 Join the stem cell register

-Every 14 minutes someone in the UK is diagnosed with a blood cancer.
-A stem cell transplant from a stranger – someone like YOU - can be their only hope.
-Join the stem cell register and you could help save a life.
+Every 13 minutes someone in the UK is diagnosed with blood cancer or a blood disorder.
+For many of them, a stem cell transplant from an amazing stranger could be their only hope.

 Photo of Ezra donating his stem cells.
 He's also shared his story.